-We could hear the water as it dripped from the iceberg’s tip.
+Nearing one large piece of ice, we could hear “drip, drip, drip” as the water melted from the iceberg’s tip.

-Nature seems to compete with itself in this grand Alaska view.
+Not only were the icebergs amazingly beautiful, but the landscape surrounding us had a claim on us, too.
+Nature seemed to compete with itself in this grand Alaska view.

 Disclosure: The Un-Cruise company (previously American Safari and InnerSea Discoveries) provided this travel experience, but the opinions are our own.